Food / 6 December, 2022 / Ellie Thompson

-Situated in the heart of Cobham village, Coppa Club Cobham has been open for just over a year.
+Situated in the heart of Cobham village, Coppa Club Cobham has been open for a couple of years now.
 Spread over two floors, this eclectic, plant-filled space aims to offer something for everything, open for breakfast, brunch, and coffee, to intimate dinners, cocktails and signature Igloo experiences.
 The menu offers a whole host of European small plates, grilled mains and sourdough pizzas, so there’s something everybody will enjoy.
 The drinks menu serves a wide range of carefully chosen wines, beers and classic cocktails as well as new creations, so there’s plenty of choice for romantic dinner dates, bigger parties and quiet nights alike.

 Coppa Cobham is home to many large plants, and its botanical feel is a nice touch, they work to separate the room into smaller areas.
 And as you’d expect, there’s a beautifully decorated Christmas tree, which together with the warm, dimmed lighting makes the restaurant feel cosy and festive.

-A big draw for diners at the Coppa Club Cobham has to be the restaurant’s iconic outdoor igloos, which sadly, we didn’t get to experience this time around.
+A big draw for diners at the Coppa Club Cobham has to be the restaurant’s iconic outdoor igloos, which sadly, we didn’t experience this time.
 We were sat towards the back of the restaurant near the fireplace.
 The ground floor is home to the main restaurant, central bar and relaxed lounge spaces.

-The main restaurant on the ground floor is a large, busy space that can get quite noisy if you’re after a quiet, romantic meal for two, but for those couples or bigger parties after a fun night with a bit of atmosphere, Coppa Club is a great choice.
-I can’t personally vouch for the igloos, (I’m sounding bitter now, right?!
-Ha!) but as romantic meals go, they’ve got to be up there as a great option.
+The main restaurant on the ground floor is a large, busy space that can get quite noisy if you’re after a quiet, romantic meal for two, but there are little corners that seem a little more private.
+Coppa Club is a great choice for those couples or bigger parties after a fun night with a bit of atmosphere.
+It’s also an ideal spot for a family dinner, as they’re open all day, and have children’s menus with a range of delicious meals the kids will love.